emeyers/SDS230/README.md

     patient.
 3. If it asks you to update any existing package you can do so (recommended) or you can skip this.
+4. When the function is done running, if it asks you to restart R, please close and then reopen R Studio.

 <!-- end list -->

 ``` r
 SDS230:::initial_setup()
 ```

+#### Testing LaTeX has been installed

 To test that LaTeX has correctly installed on your system you can run the following command: